 How to import a valid copy of your electronic certificateSkip information index

-To import an electronic certificate to the browser, you will need to have a valid copy of the certificate.
+To import an electronic certificate into the browser, it is necessary to have a valid copy of it.
 The icon for a valid copy is an open envelope with a green certificate sticking out and a key, with the file extension .pfx or .p12.
 If you can't see the extension, right click on the certificate icon and go to "Properties".

-In the "Personal" tab, press the "Import" button.
-Then, in the "Import Wizard", click on "Next".
+In the "Personal" tab, click the "Import" button.
+Then, in the "Import Wizard", click "Next."

-Select the pfx or p12 file and click "Open".It's important to choose the type of file from the dropdown menu "Exchange personal information" in order to locate the copy.
-Click on "Next" again.
+Select the .pfx or .p12 file and press "Open."
+It is important to choose the type of file "Exchange of personal information" from the drop-down menu to be able to locate the copy.
+Click "Next" again.

-If the copy was made with a password you must indicate it and it is very important to also tick the box "Mark this key as exportable...".so that if you need to obtain a backup copy of the certificate you can export the private key.Click "Next" again.
+If the copy was made with a password, you must indicate it and it is very important to also check the box "Mark this key as exportable..." so that, if you need to obtain a backup copy of the certificate, you can export the private key.
+Press "Next" again.

-Another option for importing certificates is to double click on the copy;this will directly open the "Import wizard".
-In the first step, you must tick "Current user".Then the certificate will install on the "Personal" tab, which is the proper location for the certificate to be correctly signed in an AEAT E-Office procedure.
-The rest of the options to be ticked or left by default are the same.
+Another option to import the certificate is to double-click on the copy; This opens the "Import Wizard" directly.
+In the first step, you need to check “Current User”.
+In this way, the certificate will be installed in the "Personal" tab, which is the appropriate location of the certificate to be able to correctly sign a procedure at the AEAT Electronic Headquarters.
+The rest of the options that would have to be checked or left by default would be the same.

-If the copy is invalid (the icon is a green certificate with no key;and the file extension is .cer) this is because when exporting it you did not tick the box "Export the private key", which is the personal information contained in the certificate and without which it is not enabled for signing.
-If the copy is invalid, it will be installed in the "Other people" tab instead of in the "Personal" tab and it will not be valid for accessing the procedures on the AEAT website.
+If the copy of the certificate is not valid (the icon is a green certificate and there is no key; the file extension is .cer) is because when exporting it, the "Export the private key" box was not checked, which is the personal information that the certificate contains and without which it is not possible to sign.
+If the copy is not valid, it will be installed in the "Other people" tab instead of in the "Personal" tab and it would not be valid to access the procedures on the AEAT website.

-If the certificates don't allow you to work as normal, you will not be able to make a proper copy or request a renewal online either.
-If you don't have a valid copy, you will have to request a new certificate.
+If the certificates do not allow you to work normally, it will not be possible to make a correct copy or request its renewal via the Internet.
+If you do not have a valid copy you will have to request a new certificate.